WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/l.md

 See also [touch and hold](#touch-and-hold).

+## lots of

+Don't use.
+Instead, use *many*.

 ## lower

+Don't use to indicate product version numbers.
+Instead, use *earlier*.

 ## lowercase

 One word.
 Not *lower case*.
 Don't use *lowercase* as a verb.
 Don't use *lowercased*.